Follow our cybersecurity analyst curriculum

 • Network monitoring tools: Wireshark, tcpdump, etc.

-• Introduction to SIEM (e.g., Splunk, ELK stack) and their role in cybersecurity.
+• Introduction to SIEMs (e.g. Splunk, ELK stack) and their role in cybersecurity.

-• Hands-on workshop: Configuring rules and alerts in a SIEM to detect security incidents.
+• Practical workshop: Setting up rules and alerts in an SIEM to detect security incidents.

 Day 3: Incident Analysis and Threat Response